-Last week, the Swiss watchmaking brand has presented its new Girard-Perregaux 1966 Lady (Ref.
-49528D52B871-CKBA) wristwatch.
-Presented in a delicate, meticulously crafted and painstakingly finished with diamonds, the new timepiece not only features the usual for the brand elements of industrial design, but also manages (quite easily, at that) to play on the same field with such monsters as Patek Philippe and Vacheron Constantin.
-Featuring a finely decorated in-house self-winding movement and delivering a nicely balanced mix of materials, this is new model seems to be one of the most interesting “simple” timekeepers presented by the company during the last couple of years.
+Girard-Perregaux has presented this 1966 Lady (Ref.
+49528D52B871-CKBA) model in July 2014.
+Offered in a delicate, meticulously crafted and painstakingly finished with diamonds 18-karat rose gold case, the timepiece not only features the usual for the brand elements of industrial design but also manages (quite easily, at that) to play on the same field with such monsters as Patek Philippe and Vacheron Constantin.
+Sporting a finely decorated in-house self-winding movement and delivering a nicely balanced mix of materials, this new model is one of the most interesting “simple” timekeepers presented by the company during the last couple of years.

-The secret of this new addition to GP’s glorious 1966 Collection seems to be quite simple: the timekeeper’s designers are not shy of adding tried and true elements of design that we have seen admiring legendary vintage timekeepers issued back in 1950s and 1960s by different Swiss brands, while keeping intact the brand’s core DNA.
+The secret of this new addition to GP’s glorious 1966 Collection is simple: the timekeeper’s designers are not shy of adding tried and true elements of design that we have seen admiring legendary vintage timekeepers issued back in the 1950s and 1960s by different Swiss brands, while keeping intact the brand’s core DNA.

 While the chosen “gold on bronze” color scheme doesn’t look terribly contrast in theory, on this particular model the problem is solved with an extremely subtly executed “solar” guilloche pattern that makes the finely polished hour and minute hands truly stand out.

 The usual Caliber GP03200-0005 automatic movement is, probably, to blame.
-Measuring just over 23 millimeters in diameter, it seems to be just a tiny bit too small for the 30 mm pink gold body.
-However, I must admit that, with its branded rose gold oscillating weight and finely decorated bridges the mechanism is a real treat to look at: something that we rarely see when it comes to watches that are designed for ladies.
+Measuring just over 23 millimeters in diameter, it is just a tiny bit too small for the 30 mm pink gold body.
+However, I must admit that with its branded rose gold oscillating weight and finely decorated bridges the mechanism is a real treat to look at: something that we rarely see when it comes to watches that are designed for ladies.

 Build quality: 5/5